-If you want to see if working with Capitalwize’s Freedom First Financial Team team is right for you, please click on the link below.
+If you want to see if working with Capitalwize 1st Gen Millionaire Team is right for you, please click on the link below.
 There is nothing for sale and you are not committing to anything.
 It’s just a few simple discovery call to see if our Wealth Team is the right fit to help you build financial independence.
+YES, I’D LIKE TO SEE IF ACCESS TO CAPITALWIZE’S TEAM IS RIGHT FOR ME

 The exact process you can use to find and assemble your own personal finance power team